 Additionally, interactive modules allow your employees to test their knowledge and to participate in fun activities through your employee engagement app.
 You have probably taken one of those immensely popular quizzes that pop up on your Facebook feed, such as “Can We Guess Your Real Age?” and “What U.S. State Best Fits Your Personality?”
 They are lighthearted, but they also capture your attention.

 What if you could port those benefits over to your employee engagement app?
 You might spend less time sending pointless emails and more time watching your employees engage with and challenge one another as they work through different quizzes, tests, and learning modules on their phones or tablets.

 Create a custom-designed scavenger hunt that forces your employees to think outside the digital box for a while.
 Trivia questions and quizzes also prove effective, especially after employees work through a training module.
 You can use pre-loaded video training to reduce time and costs associated with educating your workforce, then let them test their knowledge on their own time.

 Consider looking for an employee engagement app that introduces a little competition, as well.
-Leaderboards show your staff members who performs best on particular learning modules, which can spark friendly debate and encourage employees to work harder and faster.
+Leaderboards show your staff members who perform best on particular learning modules, which can spark friendly debate and encourage employees to work harder and faster.